ProteinsWebTeam/interpro-docs/docs/searchways.rst

 Sequence search
 ***************

-A sequence or a batch of sequences can be submitted in FASTA format in the dedicated text area or by uploading a fasta file.
-The “**Advanced options**” allows users to select the InterPro member databases of interest to search against (by default they are all selected).
+A sequence or a batch of sequences of nucleotides or amino acids can be submitted in FASTA format in the dedicated text area or by uploading a fasta file.
+The “**Advanced options**” allows users to select the sequence type (protein -amino acids-, or RNA/DNA -nucleotides-), the InterPro member databases and other sequence features of interest to search against (by default they are all selected).
 The sequence search is performed using the :doc:`InterProScan software </interproscan>`.
 While the sequence search is running, the user can continue to navigate through the website, other browser tabs or applications and will get a pop-up notification when the job has been completed (this requires the browser notifications to be allowed).